jabhuiyan/ufc-fight-predictor/README.md

    pip install -r requirements.txt

+This model was made from scraping all fights and fighters data current as of Mar 22, 2025 from [UFC Stats](http://ufcstats.com/statistics/events/completed).
+The data was then cleaned, stored, analysed, used for feature engineering, feature selection, and then used to train various models with hyperparameter tuning for best accuracy.
+The most accurate model was then chosen and pickled to be used for the web application.

 ## ETL (Extract, Transform, Load)

 The ETL process involves:

 - **Extract**: Data is scraped from relevant UFC statistics websites using the `run_scraper.py` script.​

-- **Transform**: The extracted data undergoes cleaning and preprocessing to ensure consistency and accuracy.​
+- **Transform**: The extracted data undergoes cleaning and preprocessing to ensure consistency and accuracy.​ Some fights had a draw or NC (No Contest) as a result.
+Winner of these fights were replaced with 'Unknown' variable.
+Many fights and fighters in the early UFC days had missing statistics.
+These were handled accordingly.
+All fight stats were transformed into percentage form with calculations.
+Stats with time format were transformed into decimal format for calculation.

 - **Load**: The transformed data is stored in a structured format within the `datasets` directory for further analysis.
+A data pipeline template with PostgreSQL is provided in the `db` directory.

 ## Data Features